reconquest/shdoc/README.md

 ### `@description`

-A multiline description of the project/function.
+A multiline description of the project/section/function.
-* Can be specified once for the whole file in the begibeginning of the file.
+* Can be specified once for the whole file in the beginning of the file.
+* Can be specified once for a section of the file.
+See [@section](#section).
 * Can be specified once for on top of a function definition.

 **Example**